worldline/learning-kotlin/docs/src/en/kotlin-features/README.md

-# Kotlin features
+# Kotlin language features

-Kotlin is an object oriented langiage with functional features.
+Kotlin is an object oriented language with functional features.
+This chapter covers important and relevant features of the language slit into three levels: basic, intermediate, and advanced.

 ## Basic features

-### Basic constructs (varabiles, control flow)
+### Basic constructs (variables, control flow)

 - Kotlin is statically typed and supports implicit typing.
   - *Static* typing: types cannot change on runtime (it is the opposite of dynamic typing).